evgenyneu/evgenii.com/blog/_posts/2014-08-03-localizing-text-in-swift.md

 `I am %$2@ years old and my name is %$1@.`

-## Localized lower and upper case
+## Localizing lower and upper case text

-iOS 9 intruduces function to change the case of the string according to local rules.
+iOS 9 introduces function to change the case of the string according to local rules.

 ```swift
 "istanbul".localizedCapitalizedString